ux-at-icfnext/DCCPS/_pages/patterns/hero.md

 ---
-layout: default
+layout: right
 title: Hero
 permalink: /patterns/hero
 section: Patterns # initial cap required to make menu work
 summary: |
-  A header helps users identify where they are and provides a quick, organized way to reach the main sections of a website.
+  A large banner, usually appearing as one of the first items on a page; it often contains a full-width image.

 htmlpath: patterns/hero/hero-html.md